paytonanders/COMM-418/assignment3.md

 “Quote that supports this,” [Name 2] said.

-The data shows that nearly 77 percent of the officers had under 10 years of experience in the department, which [Name 2] said reflects how desperately these officers are in need of regular anti-bias training.
+The data shows that nearly 77 percent of the officers had under 10 years of experience in the department, which [Name 2] said reflects how desperately these officers need regular anti-bias training.

 “Quote on how young and old officers need training, but how newer officers especially need it so they don’t overstep and use force when not necessary,” [Name 2] said.